A Region Close to our Hearts

 Cooking in Le Marche is deeply rooted in peasant tradition and not surprisingly the best food is still to be had in local homes rather than in restaurants.
 Here home cooking rather than the professional chef rules and even the smartest trattoria will seek to produce food just like Nonna used to make.
 Not surprisingly, slow food reigns supreme in Le Marche, with quality artisan seasonal produce sourced locally from small family owned plots of land many of which are farmed organically or bio dynamically.
 Some examples of exceptional produce include Extra Virgin Olive Oil from Cartoceto, lentils from the Sibillini Mountains and Prosciutto from Carpegna.
 Not to mention the artisan cheeses such as Casciotta di Urbino and the locally sourced seafood from coastal towns and ports along the Adriatic.

-The food, of course, is accompanied with some of the best Italian whites produced in all of Italy.
+The food, of course, is accompanied with some of the best Italian wines produced in all of Italy.
 Le Marche’s pride is Verdicchio made from the local grape with the same name.
 Other notable wines are Bianchello del Metauro and Rosso Conero as well as their own expressions of Sangiovese and Montepulciano made famous by some of their neighbours.

 Do join us and our team of local experts to explore this magnificent part of Italy.
 As Le Marche travel specialists we have a number of small group tours that visit the region and we also devise tailor-made travel itineraries for the curious traveller wanting a more curated experience.